redhat-cip/dci-openshift-app-agent/README.md

 # DCI Openshift App Agent

 `dci-openshift-app-agent` enables Cloud-Native Applications and Operators in OpenShift using Red Hat Distributed CI service.
+This agent is expected to be installed in a RHEL8 server (from now on referred as jumphost) with access to the API of an already deployed OCP cluster.

 ## Table of Contents